One of Vancouver’s premier annual events is the Honda Celebration of Light fireworks competition in English Bay in the middle of the summer each year.

 Click on any of the following links to jump to specific information, or continue reading to learn everything there is to know!

-The fireworks blast off at 10:00 pm each night, but there is also live music and other fun stuff starting in the early afternoon on all three days.
+The fireworks blast off at about 10:00 pm each evening.
+There is also live music and other fun stuff starting in the early afternoon on all three days.

 TOP PLACES TO WATCH THE FIREWORKS

-For a list of best places to watch the Celebration of Light fireworks from, click Top English Bay Fireworks Venues.
+For details about these and other best places to watch the fireworks from, click Top English Bay Fireworks Venues.
 Our list is one of Vancouver’s most comprehensive!

-The Honda Celebration of Light event is amazing every year, attracting hundreds of thousands of spectators on each of the three days.
-Music accompanies the pyrotechnics, and people can tune in from anywhere by listening to LG 104.3 FM on their radios.
+The Honda Celebration of Light event is amazing!
+It attracts hundreds of thousands of spectators on each of the three days.
+Music accompanies the pyrotechnics, and people can tune in from anywhere by listening to CFMI Rock 101 FM radio.

-In 2018 the Honda Celebration of Light fireworks were on Saturday, July 28th, Wednesday, August 1st, and Saturday, August 4th.
-Competitors that year were the following:
+In 2023 the Honda Celebration of Light fireworks are on Saturday, July 22nd, Wednesday, July 26th, and Saturday, July 29th.

 Celebration of Light Entertainment

-Depending on where you go, there are also food trucks, exhibits and the occasional street performer or caricature artist.
-Around English Bay Beach especially, there are also gazillions of people on land and boats in the water.
+In previous years, there was a Family Zone at Second Beach, evening airshows at English Bay, and outdoor concerts at various times at both venues.
+There were also food trucks, exhibits and the occasional street performer.
+Around English Bay Beach especially, expect to see gazillions of people on land and boats in the water.

 English Bay Airshows